 Journey4ward supports and educates our communities on the impact of gun violence.
 It is imperative that we make changes in our laws that keep our families safe from gun violence.
-Educating our youth on the real life consequences and how gun violence effects families and our community.
+Educating our youth on the real-life consequences and how gun violence affects families and our community.
 Journey4ward hopes to encourage youth and our communities to make better choices in resolving issues without the use of guns.
-Our hopes are that we can encourage our community to join us in efforts that will encourage and promote change in gun laws and the use of guns in our communities.
-We encourage you join us in this movement and to contact us and make a life long connection with us.
+Our hope is that we can encourage our community to join us in efforts that will encourage and promote change in gun laws and the use of guns in our communities.
+We encourage you to join us in this movement and contact us and make a lifelong connection with us.

 My name is Cathy Taylor; I am a victim of crime due to gun violence.
 My son Corey Taylor ( 27 yrs old) was shot by a convicted felon, Corey died July 19th, 2013.
 When I was going through my journey of grief I began to notice how often our children were being lost to gun violence.
 I was not able to find the resources or help with my grief and the justice system was not easy to navigate/ I wanted to start a foundation where I could be of help to others grieving the loss of their children due to violence so they would not have to shuffle through the process with no assistance like my family had to.